Citation: OECD Gender Inequity

 This reality is the reason that Family Values are always going to be important to any society, and it exposes democracy for the imperfect system of government and society that Aristotle warned against.

-The situation is thanks to a series of policy mistakes, more than just one policy alone.
-Holland, for example, puts controls on – most rents ($1,000 CDN per month), usury, business ownership, foreign rental property ownership (none is allowed), offshoring, and immigration onshoring (none is allowed).
-Canada, never protected its citizens with any of these sustainable policies.
+This dystopic situation is thanks to a series of policy mistakes, and not just one policy alone.
+Holland, for example, puts controls on most rents ($1,000 CDN per month), usury, business ownership, foreign rental property ownership (none is allowed), offshoring, and immigration onshoring (none is allowed).
+Canada never protected its citizens with any of these sustainable policies.

-An economy and society are like a casino, both recession-proof – but only when every policy ensures that transactions have a higher percentage-probability for the house to win.
-Which policies are proven to have a greater probability of success?
-See the World at our Hands econometrics library for these surveys.
+An economy is like a casino – a high transaction system.
+Both are recession-proof, but only when every policy ensures that transactions have a higher percentage probability for the house to win.
+See a list of policies proven to have a greater probability of success at the World at our Hands econometrics library.
+Successful economies is easy – in science.

-Political opportunism has become the definition of Canadian politics.
+Political opportunism has become the definition of Canadian and U.S. politics.
 There can be no long-term planning in Canada due to four-year political windows, and citizens here are not trained in what are sustainable policies either.
-So, therefore, the “catchiest” messaging wins elections here – regardless of whether it’s for socially responsible or even responsible and beneficial policy or not.
+So, therefore, the “catchiest” or most-repeated messaging wins elections here – regardless of whether it’s socially responsible or not.

 When you don’t know what to stand for, you’ll fall for anything – Methodist Mention, 1927

-In history, 1,000-generations have called themselves “modern” and yet no civilization has ever survived.
 My point in stating this is to cast a sharper relief on the reality that any society must always find it more important to prefer socially sustainable policy – in birthrates, social contract, resources, planning for the future, and in essential empathetic policies of Respect and Good.
-This is the truly moral and “modern” approach – assuming that “smart” plays any role in measuring what is modern.
+This is the truly moral and “modern” approach – intelligence and observation must play a role in measuring what policies are beneficial or harmful.

 Here is a long list of thirty-plus researched social and sustainability problems associated with Female Inequality policy – often called “Diversity and Inclusion” as well:

 - Genocide and Crimes against Humanity – as discussed above.
-A 1.5 fertility rate loses 30% of any population every 20-years
+An average 1.6 fertility rate loses 30% of any population every 20-years

 - Double Income Families – are also called “double income traps”.
 The American Dream’s strong social contract was based on a “Single Income Family” where one salary afforded all costs of living (CoL) – for a husband’s family and for his wife’s family too